PetarPetroski/user_management/readme.md

 2. **Commit History**: Show off your consistent hard work through your commit history like a true coding warrior. **Projects with less than 10 commits will get an automatic 0 - ouch!** 😬⚠️ A significant part of your project's evaluation will be based on your use of issues, commits, and following a professional development process like a boss - prove your coding prowess! 💻🔄🔥

-3. **Deployability**: Broken projects that don't deploy to Dockerhub or pass all the automated tests on GitHub actions will face point deductions - nobody likes a buggy app! 🐞☠️ Show the world your flawless coding skills!
+3. **Deployability**: Broken projects that don't deploy to Dockerhub or pass all the automated tests on GitHub actions will face point deductions - nobody likes a buggy app, except maybe Kafka! 🐞☠️ Show the world your flawless coding skills!

 ## Managing the Project Workload: Stay Focused, Stay Victorious ⏱️🧠⚡